Slaeg/Hemorrhoids/README.md

 ## Features

 - Classic Asteroids-style gameplay
-- Player spaceship with thrust and rotation controls
+- Player ship with thrust and rotation controls
 - Destructible haemorrhoids that split into smaller pieces
-- UFO enemies that shoot at the player
+- Enemies that shoot at the player
 - Scoring system and high score tracking
 - Multiple lives and respawn mechanics
-- Sound effects and background music
+- Retro sound effects and a dark ambient soundtrack
 - Particle effects for explosions

 ## Technologies Used